1963 Bunkie Knudsen New York Auto Show Corvette Convertible

 The ’50’s through early ’60’s were considered the “Golden Age” of these exercises.
 One of GM’s designers was the legendary Larry Shinoda.
 In 1961, Larry was the guiding hand behind one of the most famous Corvette concept cars of all time, the XP-755, also known as the Mako Shark.
 This sexy concept was a huge hit on the show car circuit, with its bold look and external side exhausts.

-Following in the spirit of the Mako Shark, the Corvette presented here was built specifically for the New York Auto Show.
-This very special Sting Ray incorporated various design concepts conceived at the GM Design Center, such as unique interior appointments including a steering wheel that used two separate kinds of wood and a custom shift console.
-The ’64 seats were upholstered with White Naugahyde, as were the doors.
-The instrumentation was also from the ‘64 Corvette, even though it was technically a ‘63.
-And the most obvious modification; the Mako Shark inspired side-mounted external exhaust and period correct two-bar spinner knock off wheels.
+Following in the spirit of the Mako Shark, the 1963 Corvette presented here was built specifically for the New York Auto Show.
+This very special Corvette Sting Ray incorporated various design concepts conceived at the GM Design Center.
+Unique interior appointments included a steering wheel that used two separate kinds of wood and a custom shift console.
+The 1964 seats were upholstered with white naugahyde, as were the doors.
+The instrumentation was also from the 1964 Corvette, even though it was technically a ‘63.
+And the most obvious modification: the Mako Shark inspired side-mounted external exhaust and period correct two-bar spinner knock off wheels.
 Those pipes added a level of daring every time you’d open the door to get in or out of the ‘Vette.
 Because of clearance issues with the exhaust, the battery was moved behind the seats (shades of the ’68-’82 production Corvette).